Tejas-w-007/Regional-Sales-and-Profit-Analysis-Dashboard-in-Power-BI/README.md

 # Objectives to do

--To transform messy, inconsistent sales data into a clean, analysis-ready format.
+- To transform messy, inconsistent sales data into a clean, analysis-ready format.
--To perform **Exploratory Data Analysis (EDA)** and uncover sales trends and key metrics by visualizations.
+- To perform **Exploratory Data Analysis (EDA)** and uncover sales trends and key metrics by visualizations.

 ## Tools & Technologies used for the Project.

--**Power BI**
+- **Power BI**
--**Power Query**
+- **Power Query**
--**Measures**
+- **Measures**

 ## Insights Extracted

---The category with the highest profit is of Technology --The total revenue sales was $2.3 million.
+- The category with the highest profit is of Technology
+- The total revenue sales was $2.3 million.
--- The total Profit was $286.4K.
+- The total Profit was $286.4K.